These FAQs are current at time of publication and may be subject to change without notice, as details of the program become known.

 - I applied for funding under Round 1 of the DCSI, can I apply again?

 Yes, you may apply again under Round 2 if you applied and/or received funding under Round 1.
+Each eligible household is entitled to one payment under DCSI 1 and DCSI 2 only.

 - Which Local Government Areas are being serviced by Vinnies and which by The Salvation Army?